d215steinberg/GildedRose-Java/README.md

 }
 ```
 ### [Lesson #5: Should a method's name reflect its behavior or its purpose?](https://github.com/d215steinberg/GildedRose-Java/tree/Lesson%235)
-As we extract another helper method.
+We extract another helper method.

 ```java
 @Test